FrancoYudica/Shapeify/README.md

 </div>

 ## Features

 - Reconstruct any image using a chosen set of smaller images as building blocks.
-- Save generated artwork in formats such as PNG, JPG, WEBP and JSON for use in custom projects.
+- Save generated artwork in formats such as PNG, JPG, WEBP, and JSON for use in custom projects.
 - Create animations with GenArt's integrated animator.
 - Optimize results easily with predefined FAST, PERFORMANCE, and QUALITY modes.
 - Utilize default image collections for effortless creation.
-- Customizable algorithm with a wide range of settings.
+- Customize algorithms with an extensive range of settings.
+- Prioritize specific areas of the target image using a weight texture, guiding the algorithm to focus on the most important regions.

 ## Animator